kvietmeier/Terraform/azure/AVD/README.md

 Nothing is currently functional - just getting started (03/23)

+Question to answer - Should this be broken up into 2 seperate steps like an AKS "2 step deploy"?
+You could leave the Host Pool up with no Session hosts amd add hosts when needed?

 #### Notes

 To make my code more portable across Tenants/Subscriptions I'm using the TF Environment variables set in the PowerShell profile: